sahandevs/JumpKingPlus/_docs/modding/audio.md

 4. Done!

 ### Menu intro
-is a song that get's played once the game is on the title screen.
+is a song that gets played once the game is on the title screen.

 In order to add it:
 1. Simply convert an audio file into XNB.